 - How many days was the pile above 55 °C?

+Above 68 °C. Red area.
 Do not allow your compost to go higher than 68/70 °C. You are burning off too much nitrogen and carbon can be lost as gas.
 The center of the pile is also getting anaerobic in those temperatures.
-It also kills beneficial organisms and can create unwanted chemical by-products.
+It kills beneficial organisms and can create unwanted chemical by-products.
 If your pile reaches this temperature, then turn the heap or open up the center asap.
 When it gets above 77 °C act immediately!
 This means you have used too much high nitrogen and green materials in your pile and not enough brown materials.
-Take action by turning it, take a note and learn from it for the next heap.
+Take action by turning it and adding more brown/carbon materials.
+Take a note and learn from it for the next heap.
 A pile over 80 °C needs to be turned with utmost care as alcohols will have been created in the pile and the pile can catch fire when exposed to oxygen.
 Add woody materials as you turn the pile.